HuaweiDatacomm/telegraf-huawei-plugin/README.md

    ```
 3. Run install.sh
    ```
+   chmod +x install.sh
    ./install.sh
    ```
-4. get the file of proto ,then use protoc-gen-go generate the file of proto , here is an example of huawei_debug.proto
+4. get the file of proto ,then use protoc-gen-go generate the file of proto , here is an example of huawei_debug.proto .
    ```
    cd /telegraf/plugins/parsers/huawei_grpc_gpb/telemetry_proto
    mkdir huawei_debug (put huawei_debug.proto in this dir (this dir's name must be same of proto ))